Skip to Main Content

 Effective Data Practices

-1. use a scripted statistics program such as R or SAS that provide a record of your analyses
+1. use a scripted statistics program such as R or SAS that provides a record of your analyses

 2. store files in a non-proprietary format and on a non-proprietary hardware